-3.2.1 Actuator Path
+3.2.1 Actuator Path (mode 0, 1, and 2)

 First the joystick software is developed (use non-blocked event mode) and tested by visually inspecting the effect of the various stick axes.
-The next steps are the development of the RS232 software on the PC, and a basic controller that maps the RS232 commands to the FPGA QR interface register values.
+The next steps are the development of the RS232 software on the PC, and a basic controller that maps the RS232 commands to the drone hardware interfaces (sensors and actuators).
 At this time, the safe mode functionality is also tested.
-If the design is fully tested, the system can be demonstrated using the actual QR.
+If the design is fully tested, the system can be demonstrated using the actual drone.

-3.2.2 Sensor Path
+3.2.2 Sensor Path (mode 3)